 The City of Santa Fe is moving forward with an expanded hydrological study and ecological monitoring plan for Two Mile Pond and the surrounding ecosystem.
-The data will be used to evaluate water flows to and from the pond, track water losses, and track changes in the area’s ecology over time, to provide the community with accurate information about the region and inform decisions about the next steps.
-The City will provide updates as the studies progress and has put together the following FAQ for those seeking additional information.
+The data will be used to evaluate water flows to and from the pond, track water losses, and track changes in the area’s ecology over time.
+This will provide the community with accurate information about the region and inform decisions about the next steps.
+The City will provide updates as the studies progress and has compiled the following FAQ for those seeking additional information.

 Two Mile Pond – FAQ